Negotiating lower rent for your business

 Dear [landlord or point of contact],

-The COVID-19 pandemic is turning into an economic crisis and it’s affecting our community.
-[Practice Name] has suffered significant losses due to the sudden impact of the stay-in-place orders necessitated by the coronavirus.
+The COVID-19 pandemic has turned into an economic crisis and it continues to affect our community.
+[Practice Name] has suffered significant losses due to the sudden impact of the stay-in-place orders necessitated by the coronavirus and subsequent loss of patient volume.

 I appreciate our partnership and am reaching out to you in immediate need of rent relief in the form of [your proposed rent relief].